Internet's Role in Career Building

 Do you have a suspicion that your boss is spying on you?
 Here’s how to check whether the employer tracks your actions.

-3. Get a professional e-mail address and photo
+3. Get an e-mail address and photo

 As for your e-mail, create the one which contains of your first and second name.
 Leave fancy e-mail address for friends and family.
-Consider registering a professional domain – this will contribute to your professional image as well.
+Consider registering a vocational domain – this will contribute to your professional image as well.

 4. Create a personal website

 The layout and sections of your website depend on what your expectations from this website are.
 Usually, it is to give the prospective clients or employers more information about your background and expertise.
-However, if you plan on starting a blog or generating extra business, you might want to hire a professional to help you out with the website launch.
+However, if you plan on starting a blog or generating extra business, you might want to hire a specialist to help you out with the website launch.

 5. Choose the right media channels

 To build a positive online presence, it’s not obligatory to create and manage profiles in all social media out there.
 If you plan to use social media to connect with your audience and expand your network, choose the social media depending on your industry and the audience’s preferences.
-For instance, for older professional audience LinkedIn might be enough.
+For instance, for older audience LinkedIn might be enough.
 However, if you are in a creative industry, you might benefit more from connecting with your audience on Instagram.
 If you are a photographer or jewelry designer, it will open more opportunities for you.

 6. Engage the audience with helpful content